DanielleDaly/milestone-project-3-python/README.md

 3. I would also like to add the option for the user to restart the game immediately after finishing a game without having to run the program again.
 With the way the game is currently coded, it would require a restructure of the existing code to move all of the game functionality within a class and a new instance of the class would be called to re-start the game.

+### Technologies Used

+- Lucidchart

+    - Lucidchart was used to create a Flow Chart used to visually represent the game data flow and was used in the planning stages of this project.

+- Am I responsive

+    - Am I responsive was used to take screenshots of the page.

+- Heroku

+    - Heroku was used to deploy this project.

+- Github

+    - Github was used to create and store the project repository.

+- Gitpod

+    - Gitpod was used to code the project and create my files.

 ## Testing: